 Much has changed since the publication’s inception in 2019.
-In a span of merely three years, Travel Lens has garnered millions of visitors from across the globe, and our team now comprises of 40-plus writers with years of experience in writing for local and national newspapers.
+In a span of merely three years, Travel Lens has garnered millions of visitors from across the globe, and our team is now comprised of 40-plus writers with years of experience in writing for local and national newspapers.

-As an online travel publication, our primary goal is to inform, inspire, and entertain travelers by connecting them with the best attractions from around the world while ensuring that every piece of information is accurate and factual.
+As a travel publication, our primary goal is to inform, inspire, and entertain travelers by connecting them with the best attractions from around the world while ensuring that every piece of information is accurate and factual.
 Our adherence to objectivity is what sets us apart from other travel websites.

 So, if you’re looking for the best travel website, look no further than Travel Lens!
 With our comprehensive itineraries, you are guaranteed to have the best place and experience in your search for top-rated worldwide destinations!

 Michael John Otanes, the current Editor-in-Chief of Travel Lens, is a poet, fictionist, opinion writer, and editor.
 He earned his bachelor’s degree in English at Mindanao State University-General Santos City.